Radiologic Technology, A.A.S. - SUNY Niagara

 Grades for all prerequisite courses must be a C or higher.

-Admission is on a first-come, first-served basis.
-Applications are reviewed and accepted in the order they are received and determined complete and eligible.
-Students must have all prerequisite coursework from high school and/or college completed to be considered for acceptance.
+**Students need to complete all prerequisite coursework from high school and/or college completed to be considered for acceptance.

 Current students must complete the Change of Major Application to Radiologic Technology for the Fall term in Banner Web.
 This form becomes available on the first day of the fall semester at 8:00 AM.
 Please follow these instructions: